Fixed wireless access (the 5725 – 5850 MHz band)

 The 5.8 GHz licence (5725 – 5850 MHz band) can allow point-to-multipoint equipment for WISP Solutions, broadband internet access, and IP video surveillance.

-This band is already in use by other services, including weather and military radars.
+This band is already in use by other services, including amateur-satellite, weather and military radars.
 Under a normal licence-exempt regime, it would not be possible for Ofcom to provide adequate protection for these services while permitting the higher power levels needed for provision of a viable fixed wireless access service on a shared basis.
-Therefore Ofcom has put in place a light - licensing regime.
+Therefore Ofcom has put in place a light-licensing regime.
 This regime requires a minimum payment and registration.

 The fee is £1 per terminal, subject to a minimum fee of £50 per licence.
 There is no maximum limit on how many terminals you can have on one licence.